 Axial Stress from Pressure Load, Axial Force and Torsion Moment

-This issue lead to serious under-estimation sustained and expansion stresses in pipes and fittings in ASME B31.1-2018, ASME B31.4-2016, ASME B31.5-2016, ASME B31.8-2016, EN 13480-2017, ISO 14692 and some other codes.
+This issue leads to serious under-estimation sustained and expansion stresses in pipes and fittings in ASME B31.1-2018, ASME B31.4-2016, ASME B31.5-2016, ASME B31.8-2016, EN 13480-2017, ISO 14692, and some other codes.

-For example let’s take ASME B31.1-2018 code that requires using following equation for stress from sustained loads (104.8.1):
+For example, let’s take ASME B31.1-2018 code that requires using the following equation for stress from sustained loads (104.8.1):

 For example for totally restrained pipe code expansion stress range will be zero (see “Se” stress in the screenshot below).
 But real stress range is greater than allowable (see “Se*” stress in the screenshot below).

 Sometimes even experienced piping designers can make a mistake and create a wrong design.
 For example in the piping system below, the 1-2 pipe is restrained by trunnion 2-4.
 Code stress range is zero, but if we choose the option to include axial force the stress range is greater than allowable!

 To protect users from such mistakes we add the special option in PASS/Start-Prof software that allows taking into account stress from the axial force and torsion moment for sustained stress and for expansion stress range.
 Users can simultaneously see official code stresses (Sl, Se) and modified stress (Sl*, Se*) in the same table.
 It also automatically solves the first described problem with axial stress from pressure load for restrained, totally unrestrained, and middle behavior systems.
 Axial stress from pressure load (Sl*) will also be more accurate.
 This option may be activated using the “Add axial force and torsion stress” checkbox in Project Settings.